-- Section 1.
-The charter for the North River Ranch Improvement Stewardship District is created to read: - Section 1.
-This act may be cited as the "North River Ranch Improvement Stewardship District Act." - Section 2.
-Legislative findings and intent; definitions; policy.- - (1) LEGISLATIVE INTENT; PURPOSE OF THE DISTRICT.- - (a) The lands located wholly within Manatee County covered by this act contain many opportunities for thoughtful, comprehensive, responsible, and consistent development over a long period. - (b) There is a need to use a single special and limited purpose independent special district unit of local government for the North River Ranch Improvement Stewardship District lands located within Manatee
+Section 1.
+The charter for the East River Ranch Stewardship District is created to read:

+Section 1.
+This act may be cited as the "East River Ranch Stewardship District Act."

+Section 2.
+Legislative findings and intent; definitions; policy.-

+(1) LEGISLATIVE INTENT; PURPOSE OF THE DISTRICT.

+(a) The lands located wholly within Manatee County covered by this act contain many opportunities for thoughtful, comprehensive, responsible, and consistent development over a long period.

-County to provide for a more comprehensive community development approach, which will facilitate an integral relationship among regional transportation, land use, and urban design to provide for a diverse mix of housing and regional employment and economic development opportunities, rather than fragmented development with underutilized infrastructure which is generally associated with urban sprawl.
+(b) There is a need to use a single special and limited purpose independent special district unit of local government for the East River Ranch Stewardship District lands located within Manatee County to provide for a more comprehensive community development approach, which will facilitate an integral relationship among regional transportation, land use, and urban design to provide for a diverse mix of housing and regional employment and economic development opportunities, rather than fragmented development with underutilized infrastructure which is generally associated with urban sprawl.

-- (c) There is a considerably long period of time during which there is a significant burden to provide various systems, facilities, and services to the initial landowners of the North River Ranch Improvement Stewardship District lands, such that there is a need for flexible management, sequencing, timing, and financing of the various systems, facilities, and services to be provided to these lands, taking into consideration absorption rates, commercial viability, and related factors.
-Therefore, extended control by the initial landowner with regard to the provision of systems, facilities, and services for the North River Ranch Improvement Stewardship District lands, coupled with the special and single purpose of such district, is in the public interest. - (d) While chapter 190, Florida Statutes, provides an opportunity for previous community development services and facilities to be provided by the continued use of community development districts in a manner that furthers the public interest, given the size of the North River Ranch Improvement Stewardship District lands and the duration of development continuing to utilize multiple community development districts over these lands which would result in an inefficient, duplicative, and needless proliferation of local special purpose governments, contrary to the public interest and the Legislature's findings in chapter 190.
-Florida Statutes, it is in the public interest that the long-range provision for, and management, financing, and long-term maintenance, upkeep, and operation of, services and facilities to be provided for ultimate development and conservation of the lands covered by this act be under one coordinated entity.
-The creation of an independent special district will assist in integrating the management of state resources and allow for greater and more coordinated stewardship of natural resources. - (e) The existence and use of a special and limited purpose local government for the North River Ranch Improvement Stewardship District lands, subject to the Manatee County comprehensive plan, will provide for a comprehensive and complete community development approach to promote a sustainable and efficient land use pattern for the North River Ranch Improvement Stewardship District lands with long-term planning for conservation and development; provide opportunities for the mitigation of impacts and development of infrastructure in an orderly and timely manner; prevent the overburdening of the local general purpose government and the taxpayers; and provide an enhanced tax base and regional employment and economic development opportunities. - (f) The creation and establishment of the special district will encourage local government financial self-sufficiency in providing public facilities and in identifying and implementing fiscally sound, innovative, and costeffective techniques to provide and finance public facilities while encouraging coordinated development of capital improvement plans by all levels of government, in accordance with the goals of chapter 187, Florida Statutes.
+(c) There is a considerably long period of time during which there is a significant burden to provide various systems, facilities, and services on the initial landowners of the East River Ranch Stewardship District lands, such that there is a need for flexible management, sequencing, timing, and financing of the various systems, facilities, and services to be provided to these lands, taking into consideration absorption rates, commercial viability, and related factors.
+Therefore, extended control by the initial landowner with regard to the provision of systems, facilities, and services for the East River Ranch Stewardship District lands, coupled with the special and single purpose of such district, is in the public interest.

+(d) While chapter 190, Florida Statutes, provides an opportunity for previous community development services and facilities to be provided by the continued use of community development districts in a manner that furthers the public interest, given the size of the East River Ranch Stewardship District lands and the duration of development continuing to utilize multiple community development districts over these lands which would result in an inefficient, duplicative, and needless proliferation of local special purpose governments, contrary to the public interest and the Legislature's findings in chapter 190, Florida Statutes, it is in the public interest that the long-range provision for, and management, financing, and long-term maintenance, upkeep, and operation of, services and facilities to be provided for ultimate development and conservation of the lands covered by this act be under one coordinated entity.
+The creation of an independent special district will assist in integrating the management of state resources and allow for greater and more coordinated stewardship of natural resources.

+(e) The existence and use of a special and limited purpose local government for the East River Ranch Stewardship District lands, subject to the Manatee County comprehensive plan, will provide for a comprehensive and complete community development approach to promote a sustainable and efficient land use pattern for the East River Ranch Stewardship District lands with long-term planning for conservation and development; provide opportunities for the mitigation of impacts and development of infrastructure in an orderly and timely manner; prevent the overburdening of the local general purpose government and the taxpayers; and provide an enhanced tax base and regional employment and economic development opportunities.

+(f) The creation and establishment of the special district will encourage local government financial self-sufficiency in providing public facilities and in identifying and implementing fiscally sound, innovative, and costeffective techniques to provide and finance public facilities while encouraging coordinated development of capital improvement plans by all levels of government, in accordance with the goals of chapter 187, Florida Statutes.